RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: Introduction

-Unlike the aforementioned traditional approaches, RAN-agnostic communications leverage blind modulation identification to recognize the modulation type (and possibly other features) of an interference signal.
-Then, RAN-agnostic nodes can utilize thus-obtained knowledge for determining a more advantageous set of transmission parameters (e.g., modulation type, transmit power, phase shift in constellation) to better coexist with incompatible RANs/nodes, as will be shown in Section~\ref{sec:motivation} with a motivating example.
+RAN-agnostic communications would be particularly beneficial for promoting efficient exploitation of unlicensed bands.
+LBT(Listen-before-talk) is the de-facto standard of unlicensed coexistence among WLAN, NR-U, IoT/LPWAN, etc., which is based on energy detection of on-going signals to determine the availability of channel access, thus allowing only one transmitter at a time.
+As a result, LBT leads to low spectrum utilization, which is partly why 4G/5G's unlicensed spectrum access via LAA-LTE and NR-U is not prevailing.
+RAN-agnostic RANs, however, can realize much enhanced inter-RAN coordination than LBT, by enabling underlay coexistence (i.e., simultaneous transmissions from multiple RANs while guaranteeing an acceptable interference level to each other) by exploiting the learned features of the coexisting incompatible RANs.
+Accordingly, future RAN-agnostic 6G should be able to more efficiently utilize the vast amount of unlicensed spectrum (including the 1.2GHz bandwidth in the U-NII bands at 6GHz), to cope with ever-increasing spectrum demands.
+RAN-agnostic communications leverage blind modulation identification to recognize the modulation type of an unknown interference signal.
+RAN-agnostic nodes can utilize thus-obtained knowledge to determine more advantageous transmission parameters (e.g., modulation type, transmit power, phase rotation in constellation) for better underlay coexistence, possibly via distributed reinforcement learning \cite{JCN23Karunanayake}.
 Furthermore, blind modulation identification requires much less time in rate adaptation than popular heuristic algorithms like Minstrel \cite{Minstrel}, since the former is realized at the PHY layer with a time scale of several to dozens of milliseconds while the latter is performed at the MAC layer in hundreds of milliseconds.

-Although there recently have been many learning-based techniques introduced for blind modulation identification, most of them considered the classification of a signal modulated by a specific modulation class (e.g., m-PSK or m-QAM).
-Therefore, such approaches are not instantly applicable to today's most popular modulation schemes like OFDM and OFDMA, where a signal includes multiple modulation classes varying with spectro-temporal resource blocks/units.
-For instance, it is known that CNN-based approaches fail to discriminate between OFDM-BPSK and OFDM-QPSK signals, since an OFDM signal with a high number of subcarriers is approximated as a Gaussian process thus losing OFDM's detailed features \cite{Gaussian}.
+There have been various deep learning (DL) techniques proposed for blind modulation identification based on CNN/RNN/LSTM \cite{west17deep,o2017introduction,o2018over,liu2017deep,TVT18Meng,Access20Utrilla}.
+They, however, only considered the classification of a signal modulated by a specific class, thus not instantly applicable to today's most popular modulation schemes like OFDM/OFDMA, where a signal includes multiple modulation classes varying with spectro-temporal resource blocks.
+Although there exist some DL methods proposed for OFDM modulation recognition \cite{Access19Hong,TVT20Zhang,Access21Park}, they are also limited by treating OFDM itself as a modulation class (thus ignoring its internal structure) or by assuming that the modulation type is not time-varying (thus unsuitable for OFDMA).